AI-Maker-Space/PromptEngineer-Colab/README.md

 ![image](https://i.imgur.com/IBYG3wm.png)

-You'll repeat the same process for your embeddings model!
+You'll repeat the same process for your embedding model!

 > #### NOTE: PLEASE SHUTDOWN YOUR INSTANCES WHEN YOU HAVE COMPLETED THE ASSIGNMENT TO PREVENT UNESSECARY CHARGES.

-### Create RAG Pipeline with LangChain & LangSmith

-We'll work through this week's notebook after setting up our endpoints!

-The notebook will be broken into the following parts:

-The Colab link is provided [here](https://colab.research.google.com/drive/1CVHGdSDFhfeyGl20ZK-f52lst3xqKVCf?usp=sharing)
+### Create a Simple Chat Application leveraging the new endpoint!

+First, we [fine-tune](https://colab.research.google.com/drive/1TX-N9E7lESNkxIrFEC6sn0rMMfYRCmKg#scrollTo=iRGG0QCNwT6J) Llama 3 8B Instruct for a specific task, in this case: A translation task!

+Then, we create a Docker Hugging Face space powering a Chainlit UI - code available [here](https://huggingface.co/spaces/ai-maker-space/GenZAI/tree/main)

 ### Terminating Your Resources

-Please head to the settings of each endpoint and select `Delete Endpoint`.
-You will need to type the name of the endpoint to delete the resources.
+Please go to each endpoint's settings and select `Delete Endpoint`.
+To delete the resources, you will need to type the endpoint's name.